MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/alm/scenarios/tenant-deployments.md

 - Multiple Azure Active Directory tenants – Internal in organization or with partners
 - Multiple environments Development, Test and Production
 - End to end ALM Process for enterprise wide applications with thousands of users or applications shared across organizations
-- Fusion Development Teams of Makers, Pro Developers, Administrators from within and outside the organization
+- Fusion Development Teams of Makers, Pro Developers, administrators from within and outside the organization

 ## Factors to consider